-The LBEPF is a defined benefit final salary scheme under which the benefits are specified in the governing legislation (the Local Government Pension Scheme (Benefits, Membership and Contributions) Regulations 2007 (as amended)).
-Changes to the benefits under the Scheme took place from April 2008.
+The LBEPF is a defined benefit final salary scheme under which the benefits are specified in the governing legislation (the Local Government Pension Scheme Regulations 2013).
+Changes to the benefits under the Scheme took place from April 2014.
 The required levels of employee contributions are also specified in the Regulations.

-Employer contributions are determined in accordance with the Regulations (principally Regulation 36) which require that an actuarial valuation is completed every three years by the actuary, including a rates and adjustments certificate.
+Employer contributions are determined in accordance with the Administration Regulations which require that an actuarial valuation is completed every three years by the actuary, including a rates and adjustments certificate.
 Contributions to the LBEPF should be set so as to "secure its solvency", whilst the actuary must also have regard to the desirability of maintaining as nearly constant a rate of contribution as possible.
 The actuary must have regard to the FSS in carrying out the valuation.